apache/spark/docs/running-on-mesos.md

 2. Also set `spark.executor.uri` to `<URL of spark-{{site.SPARK_VERSION}}.tar.gz>`.

-Now when starting a Spark application against the cluster, pass a `mesos://` or `zk://` URL as the master when creating a `SparkContext`.
+Now when starting a Spark application against the cluster, pass a `mesos://` URL as the master when creating a `SparkContext`.
 For example:

 {% highlight scala %}
 val conf = new SparkConf()